Symplectic realizations of holomorphic Poisson manifolds: Symplectic Realizations of Poisson Manifolds

 \begin{theorem} Let $(M,\pi)$ be a Poisson manifold and $A=(T^*M)_\pi$ its cotangent Lie algebroid.
-Fix $\nabla$ an $A$-connection on $A$ and let $\xi \in \XX(T^*M)$ be the associated geodesic vector field.
-Also let $U\subset A$ be, as in Theorem \ref{thm:exp-local-diffeo}, a small enough open neighborhood of the zero section in $A$.
-In particular, the flow $\varphi^\nabla_t(a_0)$ of $\xi$ is defined for $t\in I$ on any $a_0 \in U$.
-Then \begin{itemize} \item[(i)] The projection $\pr\mid_U: U \subset T^*M \to M$ together with the symplectic form $\uomega\in \Omega^2(U)$, as defined by \eq{eq:pullback-omegabar-formula}, gives a symplectic realization of $(M,\pi)$; \item [(ii)] The zero section of $A$ is a Lagrangian submanifold of $U$. \end{itemize} \end{theorem}
+Fix $\nabla$ an $A$-connection on $A$ and let $\xi \in \XX(A)$ be the associated geodesic vector field.
+Also let $U\subset A$ be, as in Proposition \ref{thm:exp-local-diffeo}, a sufficiently small open neighborhood of the zero section in $A$ so that, in particular, the flow $\varphi^\nabla_t(a_0)$ of $\xi$ is defined for all $t\in I$, and all $a_0 \in U$.
+Then, \begin{itemize} \item[(i)] the projection $\pr|_U: U \subset T^*M \to M$ together with the symplectic form $\uomega\in \Omega^2(U)$, as defined by \eq{eq:pullback-omegabar-formula}, is a symplectic realization of $(M,\pi)$; and \item [(ii)] the zero section of $T^*M$ is a Lagrangian submanifold of $U$. \end{itemize} \end{theorem}